 Now, this was a HUGE light bulb moment for me and the moment my life began to change.

-I thought that means someone else is buying that flat for her.
+I thought that meant someone else is buying that flat for her.
 My Systems Analysis brain kicked in, and I wondered why I wasn’t reading about this in newspapers’ investment sections.
 Why hadn’t I heard of it before?
 Was it because of what could go wrong?

 Research, research, research